why texas went to war with social media

 First and foremost, if according to American law, companies also have freedom of speech, and by extension, because they own the servers on which problematic content is exercised, they’d also have the right not to associate with certain users.
 This isn’t even an issue of serving or not serving certain customers; something on which they too have freedom according to the same court system.
 The situation is more like you having the right to tell unwelcome guests to leave your property, and if they refuse, they’d be trespassing.

 But now imagine that a court rules that your house, despite it being private property which you pay to maintain, has to welcome every guest and you cannot demand they leave until there’s a court ruling allowing you to do so.
 Their reasoning?
-Your house seems big enough to be treated as a common good rather than a private residence, and they’d like to come into your kitchen to make a sandwich, then put their feet up on your couch, and stay as long as they like.
+Your house seems big enough to be treated as a common good rather than a private residence, and they can come into your kitchen to make a sandwich, then put their feet up on your couch, and stay as long as they like.
 Which is, of course, an absurd contradiction of their own legal precedents on the subject.

 And that brings us to our second concern.
 What if, in the process of having to host anyone who comes in, you spot an aggressive guest threatening others with a knife?
 According to the law, you can’t throw them out and because you didn’t get permission in time, they’ve now stabbed three people.
-Could their families now sue you for allowing a clearly dangerous stranger posing an imminent into this space and doing nothing to stop them?
+Could their families now sue you for allowing a clearly dangerous stranger posing an imminent threat into this space and doing nothing to stop them?
 Or could they sue the government for tying your hands against acting on a clear and present danger?

 Finally, there’s also the restriction which says that you can’t do the equivalent of moving out of your house to a different state to get out of this arrangement.
 But if you can’t trap just a person in their home and force them to house squatters with no way to screen or remove dangerous guests no matter how much of a disturbance they cause, you also can’t force a company to do business with governments and people it doesn’t want to.
 The same courts already ruled this as settled law, but because their targets now are Facebook and Twitter, they’ve decided to use the storied Federalist Society legal theory of “because fuck you, that’s why.”